-As filed with the Securities and Exchange Commission on February 20, 2004
+As filed with the Securities and Exchange Commission on March 1, 2004

-Registration No. 333-110259 \\\\\ SECURITIES AND EXCHANGE COMMISSION Washington, DC 20549 AMENDMENT NO. 2 TO FORM S-3 REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933 . . . . . . . . . . . . .
-VISHAY INTERTECHNOLOGY, INC. (Exact name of registrant as specified in its charter) Delaware 38-1686453 (State or other jurisdiction of (I.R.S.
+Registration No. 333-110259 SECURITIES AND EXCHANGE COMMISSION Washington, DC 20549 AMENDMENT NO. 3 TO FORM S-3 REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933 VISHAY INTERTECHNOLOGY, INC. (Exact name of registrant as specified in its charter) Delaware 38-1686453 (State or other jurisdiction of (I.R.S.
 Employer incorporation or organization) Identification Number) 63 Lincoln Highway Malvern, Pennsylvania 19355-2120 (610) 644-1300 (Address, including zip code, and telephone number, including area code, of Registrant's principal executive offices) Richard N. Grubb Vishay Intertechnology, Inc. 63 Lincoln Highway Malvern, Pennsylvania 19355-2120 (610) 644-1300 (Address, including zip code, and telephone number, including area code, of Registrant's principal executive offices) -----Copy to: Abbe L. Dienstag, Esq.
-Kramer Levin Naftalis & Frankel LLP 919 Third Avenue New York, New York 10022 (212) 715-9100 . . . . . . . . . . . . . . . .
-Approximate Date of Commencement of Proposed Sale to the Public: From time to time after the effective date of this Registration Statement.
-If the only securities being registered on this form are being offered pursuant to dividend or interest reinvestment plans, check the following box.
+Kramer Levin Naftalis & Frankel LLP 919 Third Avenue New York, New York 10022 (212) 715-9100 Approximate Date of Commencement of Proposed Sale to the Public: From time to time after the effective date of this Registration Statement.

+If the only securities being registered on this form are being offered pursuant to dividend or interest reinvestment plans, check the following box. |-|

-|-| If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest
+If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box.
+[X] If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. ||

-If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $|\|$
+If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. ||

-If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box. $|\|$
+If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box. ||